 - Star Trek Online for PC, PlayStation 4, and Xbox One

 - The Legend of Zelda: Breadth of the Wild for Nintendo Switch, Wii U

-Satellite Internet has improved since the years of its conception.
-Despite the issues with latency and any other delays it may cause, providers like HughesNet still maintain a level of quality that’s apt for many online activities, including gaming.
+Satellite Internet has improved since the years of its inception.
+Despite any issues with latency, providers like HughesNet still maintain a level of quality that can allow many online activities, including gaming.

-You can’t deny that there are limitations with this type of Internet, but considering everything, it’s updated itself enough to compete in the market of Internet connections and provide customers like you with enough speed to still partake in activities that you enjoy, like gaming.
-If this is the only Internet available where you are, it’s not all bad.
+You can’t deny that there are limitations with this type of Internet.
+But considering everything, HughesNet has advanced enough to compete in the market of Internet connections and provide customers like you with enough speed to still partake in activities that you enjoy, like gaming.
+If this is the only Internet available where you are, it can work.